There are currently no products in the cart.

 Table of Contents

-There are a lot of fallacies out there when it comes to weight training for women.
-One of the most common myths that deters women from the weight room is that you’re bound to get bulky if you lift weights.
+There are lots of fallacies out there when it comes to weight training for women.
+One of the most common myths that keeps women out of the weight room is that you’re bound to get bulky if you lift weights.
 Another one is that you shouldn’t lift if you want to lose weight.

 In this article, we’ll be discussing some different approaches to weight training including both strength and hypertrophy-based training.
 While each style of training shares some commonalities, there are also a number of things that set them apart.